I spent some time on the Mercurial adapter. I made two changes that I purpose to you :

 I tested my code on Linux with Mercurial 0.9.5 and on Windows with Mercurial 1.0.

-#2 Updated by Frédéric Moulins almost 10 years ago
+#2 Updated by Frédéric Moulins about 10 years ago

 - File patch-1199_against_r1441.patch added